-Since young people are gifted with so much energy and the willpower to express their desire to transform the world believing that God’s grace is for everyone, I believe that the young people can serve as the catalyst of change by creating activities and programs that will disseminate awareness on such social issues.
-I also believe that the young people are the most able to act and engage on what they stand for.
+Young people are gifted with so much energy and the willpower to express their desire to transform the world believing that God’s grace is for everyone.
+I believe that the young people can serve as the catalyst of change by creating activities and programs that will disseminate awareness on such social issues.

 What are your thoughts on martial law recently announced in Mindanao?

 Reports now show how many civilians have been affected by the conflict.
-Declaring Martial Law will continuously affect civilians since their basic human rights will be lifted.
+Declaring Martial Law will continuously impact civilians since their basic human rights will be lifted.

-Noel Vincent P. Miguel is the chair of the chair of the Philippines Annual Conference Board of Church and Society.
+Noel Vincent P. Miguel is the chair of the Philippines Annual Conference Board of Church and Society.